colorjs/color-space/.work/marketing/audience.md

 **Awareness (Schwartz):** mostly **Solution-Aware → Product-Aware.** They know color libraries exist; many know color-space from v1/v2 (it's a long-established package).
 So copy should *crystallize* "this is the complete, verified one" and *overcome the specific objection* ("isn't culori enough?") — not educate from zero.

 **Sophistication (Schwartz): high — Level 3–4.** "Convert colors" is a worn-out claim; three good libraries already make it.
 A plain claim ("collection of color spaces") lands as undifferentiated.
-We must lead with **mechanism**: the *number* (151, verified), the *spaces nobody else has*, the *CSS-native ranges*, the *differential verification*.
+We must lead with **mechanism**: the *number* (162, verified), the *spaces nobody else has*, the *CSS-native ranges*, the *differential verification*.
 These are the Level-3/4 moves.

 **Implications, carried into every surface:**
 - Lead with the ownable, ultra-specific number and the proof — never a generic "color library" claim.
-- Specificity over superlatives: "151 spaces, verified at 1/255 against colorjs.io" beats "comprehensive and accurate."
+- Specificity over superlatives: "162 spaces, every one independently anchored, 29 verified at 1/255 against colorjs.io, camera logs against the official ACES transforms" beats "comprehensive and accurate."
 - Proof before promises (skeptical dev market): surface the verification early.
 - One reader, one idea per surface: *have every space; trust every number.*